-2.4 Special Education
+2.4.
+Special Education

-Mekelle has two schools for special needs students, one for vision-impaired students, and another for hearing-impaired students.
-The schools accept students from Mekelle as well as throughout the region of Tigray.
-However, the schools have insufficient classrooms and fences around school building.
-Additionally, the special education schools lack a sufficient number of teachers trained in special education, and also lack sufficient educational materials appropriate for students with special needs.
-The schools accommodate a mere 100 students despite a much larger special needs population in need of educational services across the region.
-12
+Mekelle has two schools for special needs students -- one for vision-impaired students, and another for hearing-impaired students.
+The schools accept students from Mekelle as well as from across the region of Tigray.
+However, the schools have insufficient classrooms and fences around school buildings.
+Additionally, the special education schools lack a sufficient number of appropriately trained teachers, as well as sufficient educational materials for students with special needs.
+The schools accommodate only 100 students, even though the region includes a much larger special needs population requiring educational services.

-Technical and Vocational Training (TVET) 2.5
+2.5.
+Technical and Vocational Training (TVET)

 The priority areas identified by the Ethiopian Government in its Poverty Reduction Strategy Program are roads, education, agriculture and natural resources, and health.
 Success in these areas cannot be achieved without skilled human power at various levels.
 A dynamic TVET program is essential to the development of a skilled labor market responsive to the economy.
-13 In Mekelle, there are three TVET schools, including one government and two non-government school, enrolling 1125 students in 21 various vocational and technical fields.
-14
+In Mekelle, there are three TVET schools, including one government and two non-government school: enrolling 1,125 students in 21 various vocational and technical fields.

-Traditionally, TVET in Ethiopia is fragmented and provided by different agencies, including public TVET programs under the education sector, church-based NGOs, employer-based inhouse programs run by public and private companies, private schools and on-the-job training.
+Traditionally, TVET in Ethiopia is fragmented and provided by different agencies, including public TVET programs under the education sector; church-based NGOs; employer-based inhouse programs run by public and private companies; private schools, and on-the-job training.
 TVET programs are not systematically documented.
-From 1996-2005, the government expanded formal TVET programs, expanding enrollment from 3,000 to 106,300.
-Nevertheless, TVET still serves less than three percent of the relevant age group, and a systematic integration of TVET with the labor market remains to be achieved 15 Continuing problems include underfunding, shortage of sufficient and trained TVET teachers/instructors and lack of effectiveness and efficiency.
+From 1996-2005, the government dramatically expanded formal TVET programs, expanding enrollment from 3,000 to 106,300.
+Nevertheless, TVET still serves less than three percent of the relevant age group, and a systematic integration of TVET with the labor market remains to be achieved.
+Continuing problems include underfunding, shortage of sufficient and trained TVET teachers/instructors and lack of effectiveness and efficiency.

 Despite immense structural problems, the recent establishment of the National TVET Council was a significant step forward.
-The Council is comprised of representatives from different government sectors, including regional representatives, public and private TVET providers and the business community, representing the beginning of institutionalized stakeholder involvement and hopefully providing a strengthened system of management and governance.
+The Council is comprised of representatives from different government sectors, including regional representatives, public and private TVET providers and the business community, representing the beginning of institutionalized stakeholder involvement, and hopefully providing a strengthened system of management and governance.

-The Mekelle City Administration indicated in a 2008 Project Proposal a desire for more emphasis on public partnership in the provision of TVET, and closer collaboration between micro and small-scale enterprises and training institutions.
-16
+The Mekelle City Administration indicated in a 2008 project proposal a desire for more emphasis on public partnership in the provision of TVET, as well as closer collaboration between micro and small-scale enterprises and training institutions.

-12 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.
-13 MOE (2005)
+&lt;sup>15 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.
+MOE (2005).

-14 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.
+&lt;sup>17 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.

-15 Government of Ethiopia (2006)
+&lt;sup>18 Government of Ethiopia (2006).

-16 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.
+&lt;sup>19 Mekelle City Administration, Project Proposal for Standardization of all Government Schools, September 2008.

-2.6 Adult Education
+2.6.
+Adult Education

 In the Tigray Region, the national adult education strategy program, directed at raising the knowledge and skills of those aged 15 years and above, includes basic reading, writing and computing skills.
-However, this program, like non-governmental sponsored adult learning programs, is limited to rural areas in Tigray, and not implemented in Mekelle.
+However, this program, like non-government-sponsored adult learning programs, is limited to rural areas in Tigray and not implemented in Mekelle.

-2.7 Tertiary Education
+2.7.
+Tertiary Education

 Under the previous regime, no colleges or universities existed in Mekelle.
-Fortunately, today there are various public and private higher education institutions, and Mekelle is second only to Addis Ababa regarding the number of higher education institutions within the city.
-17
+Fortunately, today there are various public and private higher education institutions, and Mekelle is second only to Addis Ababa in the number of higher education institutions within the city.

-In Mekelle, the five public higher education institutions are:
+The five public higher education institutions in the city are:

 - Mekelle University

 - Mekelle Institute of Technology

-- Mekelle Middle-Level Health Professionals Training Institute,
+- Mekelle Middle-Level Health Professionals Training Institute

 - Mekelle Art School

 - Mekelle College of Teacher Education